 More than 5o participants attended the event, which included ceremonial opening of the photo exhibition, CCB stand ( gadgets, lefleats, information) and presentation about CCB (in Polish) made by Jakub Skorupski and Joanna Stańczak.

-LATVIA – Side event organized by CCB MOs Latvian Green Movement
+LATVIA – Side event organized by CCB MO Latvian Green Movement

 (Photo credit: LaGM)